 3. CESDA Diversity Scholarships

-The Colorado Educational Services and Developmental Association (CESDA) gifts six Diversity Scholarships for $1,000 each to “Centennial State” residents who identify with racial minorities, are first generation college students, or have undocumented DACA status.
-Eligible Colorado high school seniors must be accepted at two- or four-year colleges, register for 6+ credits, carry an overall GPA of 2.8 or higher, actively volunteer for community service, and exhibit significant financial need.
+The Colorado Educational Services and Developmental Association gifts six Diversity Scholarships for $1,000 each.
+These scholarships are for Colorado residents who meet any of the following criteria.
+The must either belong to racial minority groups.
+Be a first generation college student.
+Or they must have undocumented DACA status.
+Eligible Colorado high school students must be accepted at two-year or four-year colleges.
+The must register for 6+ credits.
+They must carry an overall GPA of 2.8 or higher.
+And the must actively volunteer for community service, and exhibit significant financial need.

 Contact